 The majority of animals use their nose to investigate an obstruction but the antelope were not investigating the fence, so it was decided to try enticing them to investigate the fence as they approached.
 An assortment of baits were tried and the fence was immediately able to achieve success.
-The antelope would be attracted by the sweet smell and sniff or lick it, this tongue is full of very sensitive nerve endings, so they got a good belt which they remembered.
+The antelope would be attracted by the sweet smell and sniff or lick it with it's tongue - this tongue is wet and full of very sensitive nerve endings, so they got a good belt which they remembered.
 This method was found to be very effective and has been the preferred system of encouraging difficult animals to respect an electric fence.
 After a good belt to the nose a strong psychological barrier does develop in the animal’s brain.
 We have observed antelope not coming any closer than 10 meters from a fence

 Electric Deer Fencing.

 In the UK and USA Deer are the problem animal and have been difficult to exclude until this method was introduced.
 There are old articles suggesting that they cannot be controlled or very complex dual fences need to be constructed.

 Remember we need to change the deer's habits built up over a period of time.
 There are two methods of increasing the effectiveness of the fence.
 The first is by clearing the brush about 3-5 meters away from the fence.
 The smaller deer have an inbuilt tentativeness crossing open areas that is reinforced by contact with the fence.

 Red Deer in particular has a habit of not investigating an electric fence and simply jump over it.
 This is in common with the Springbok and Impala of Southern Africa (both of which do comfortably clear a 2 meter high fence) and consequently an effective technique has evolved there whereby the fence is initially baited to attract the target to investigate the fence.

 With deer this is done by two methods; -